UoB-Mathematics-Students/UoB-Mathematics/How-to-use-git.md

 6. Your changes will be reviewed and published.
 7. Repeat from step 2 for any files you wish to change.

+###Exercise
+Try adding your name on a new line to `Names.txt` and submit a pull request.

 How to use Git (Advanced)
 -------------------------